ATOM1K/ATOM1K/README.md

 - 👀 I’m interested in coding, and loving it;
 - 🌱 I’m currently learning C# and Unity;
 - 💞️ I’m looking to collaborate on C# and Unity, and I will be happy to reach new experience in coding;
-- 📫 You can send me email goldengooserider999@gmail.com or send messages in skype live:psi_17; I have an ICQ (458689142) account, too;
+- 📫 You can send me email goldengooserider999@gmail.com or send messages in skype live:psi_17;
+- 💞️ And i like cicling & Star Wars;

 <!---
 ATOM1K/ATOM1K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.